Theldus/PBD/README.md

 Any input on one of these points is most welcome, ;-).

 ## Installing
-### Pre-build packages
+### Pre-built packages
-You can also check for static pre-build binaries in the [releases](https://github.com/Theldus/PBD/releases) page.
+You can check for static pre-built binaries in the [releases](https://github.com/Theldus/PBD/releases) page.

 ### Build from source